Families of Two Homeless Men Share $2.2 Million Recovery Settlement

-Have You Been Injured in a Drunk-Driving Accident?
+Have You Been Injured in a car accident?

 If you or a loved one has recently been injured in an auto accident when one of the drivers involved was intoxicated, you may have a legal cause of action against them that may result in monetary compensation.
-To find out what rights you have, and whether there are any applicable deadlines, you should contact an experienced Fort Lauderdale accident attorney.
-After speaking with a Florida plaintiff’s lawyer, you will be better suited to make the important decision of how to proceed and what plan of action best suits you and your family.
+To find out what rights you have, and whether there are any applicable deadlines, you should contact an experienced accident attorney.

 - Motorcycle accidents